glitch-game-club/glitch-game-club/CONTRIBUTING.md

 Please try to follow the following guidelines

 * **Visibility of code**: Try to make the core code of your game as visible as possible.
-You may want to include your code in side the projects index.html file or in one game.js file
+You may want to include your code in side the projects index.html file or in one js file
 * **Avoid using too many functions** Try to limit the complexity of your code by not nesting functions if you can avoid it to help novice coders
-* **Please try to avoid jQuery** or other helper frameworks if they are not needed. jQuery is great but plain JS helps makes our code examples clearer to read and consistent.
+* **Please avoid jQuery** or other helper frameworks if they are not needed. jQuery is great but plain JS helps makes our code examples clearer to read and consistent.
 * **Use DR Principle** If you  Do Repeat some steps to avoid using more complicated coding structures that's ok.
 Prioritise clarity and readability over efficiency

 ## How to report bugs

 Please be on the lookout for can any potential issue that might cause problems for the project.
 This may be content omissions or copy errors in our learning resources or any issues with the functionality or design of your project.

 > Notice a mistake?
 Please file any bugs, requests, or questions in [our issue tracker](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues)!

 ### Sharing Game Assets and Tutorials on how to make them

 We are curating a list of [links to tools and tutorials on making your own audio / video game assets here](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#creating-game-assets).

 Please feel free to contribute to this wiki to add resources.

-### Documenting best educational practices on running Game Making Clubs

-If you are an educator or researcher in this area, we would love you to share practice on how we can all best run Game Making Clubs.
-Some of the key challenges include, helping learners transition from visual coding to text coding, making our learning environment as accessible and appealing as possible and using physical assets to support concept learning.
-We are working on a [book to share practice here.](http://write.flossmanuals.net/learn-javascript-with-phaser/introduction/).
-Pleae get in touch for details on how to contibute by emailing mick at flossmanuals.net.

 ### An Inspirational HTML template for blogging and documentation
 We would love to use this repository and Hugo as our main blogging and documentation platform.
 We also want our web presense to be as inspirational as the contents of the club.
 So we are looking for a Web Dev/ Designer to create a Hugo site for us base page, a blogging template and a session documentation template.
 Could this be you?